 The liner of the base module is segmented addressing the wear situation on individual sections.
 In the standard configuration, all four liners on the base module are made of Hardox® steel; however, for severe conditions, section one and two can be specified in Dura Line™ version.

-The HarvestLab installation is tremendously facilitated by directly bolting to the wear-liner segment.
+The HarvestLab installation is easy and is completed by directly bolting it to the wear-liner segment.
 The NIR sensor is once aligned with the carrier sheet, and whenever serviced, the entire assembly is then unlatched from the spout and then re-clamped.

-8000 Series Self-Propelled Forage Harvesters (SPFH) use four feed rolls to ingest crop with the top rolls pulled down by four springs.
+Both Series of self-propelled forage harvesters (SPFH) use four feed rolls to ingest crop with the top rolls pulled down by four springs.
 Their tensioning can set manually.
-All four rolls are driven with an infinitely variable transmission (IVT™) and speed synchronized to ensure smooth and reliable feeding of the cutterhead.
+All four rolls are driven with an infinitely variable transmission and speed synchronized to ensure smooth and reliable feeding of the cutterhead.

 The front set of feedrolls in charge of taking the crop off the front-end harvesting unit have been redesigned to be more adaptive to the tremendous variability of harvesting conditions.

 The lower-front feedroll (LFFR) features a similar design; however, replaceable teeth bars with identical serration are optional wear elements.
-Inside the lower front feedroll is a rectangular tube carrying the metal detector coils and housing the optional stone detection sensor, helping the operator to enjoy full machine and crop protection.
+Inside the lower front feedroll is a rectangular tube carrying the metal detector coils, helping the operator to enjoy full machine and crop protection.

-Optionally, this safety device can be completed with an additional stone detection feature where a sensor is placed in the LFFR rectangular tube inside the roll.
-This sensor is correlated with a second one on the right-hand side UFFR arm, detecting knocks on the roll as well as jerk feed roll movement.
-Both sensors are redundant, and as a result the verification of a solid foreign object, is significantly improved, minimizing stone detector false tripping.
+As an option, the metal detector can be completed with an additional stone detection feature where a sensor is placed inside a rectangular tube within the lower front feedroll.
+This sensor is correlated with a second sensor located on the right-hand side of upper front feedroll arm.
+One sensor detects stones striking the lower roll, as the other detects rapid feedroll movement of the upper roll.
+Both sensors work together, and as a result the verification of a solid foreign object is significantly improved, minimizing stone detector false tripping.